 The first choice is immediately thrown out the window for Snoop Dogg’s “The Best of Snoop Dogg.”
-While his career has been lengthy enough to include a couple of subpar albums, no one stands out as only having two songs that are worth listening to.
-Even the much maligned sophomore album “Tha Doggfather” had a lot of choice material that was overlooked because it has the misfortune to follow such a smash hit debut.
+While his career has been long enough to include a couple of subpar albums, no one stands out as only having two songs that are worth listening to.
+Even the much-maligned sophomore album “Tha Doggfather” had a lot of choice material that was overlooked because it has the misfortune to follow such a smash-hit debut.
 Unfortunately “The Best of Snoop Dogg” also overlooks his sophomore album, but we’ll delve deeper into that in a minute.
 Snoop’s new album can also scratch the third method for success off the list.
 Besides being regularly priced and far from a budget title, this reviewer can’t cite any previously unreleased material or new singles on it.
 If you were looking for something brand new from Snoop Dogg, this album would go down as a dismal failure.
-You’d be better off waiting for an actual brand new full length album.
+You’d be better off waiting for an actual brand new full-length album.